pyeventsourcing/eventsourcing/docs/topics/domain.rst

-This technique of using names to discover aggregates is demonstrated further in the discussion about :ref:`saving multiple aggregates <Saving multiple aggregates>`.
+This technique of using names to discover aggregates is demonstrated further in the discussion about :ref:`saving multiple aggregates <Saving multiple aggregates>` in the application module documentation.

 Alternative styles for implementing aggregate projector
 -------------------------------------------------------